Table of content

 7 Types of Business Models for Your Business

-The Freemium model is a popular format of monetization among subscription-based services.
+The Freemium revenue business model is a popular format of monetization among subscription-based services.
 Within this model, a client can access an app's basic functionality for free and get access to the full version for payment.

 The Freemium model aims to demonstrate the product's features to the client.
 Besides that, it attracts the maximum number of users, the majority of which buy a premium version.

-Examples: Spotify, Netflix.
+Examples: Spotify, and Netflix.

 Learn more about the freemium model in our article How Do Free Apps Make Money?